mikehoff/test-jupyter-book/docs/_sources/intro.md

 🎯 The partitioned structure isn't just for organisation, it enables targeted data access.
 When you later query this data with Athena or process it with Glue, it can efficiently access specific time periods or locations without scanning the entire dataset.
 ```

-### 📈 5 ANALYTICS / SERVING: Preview the Analytics Foundation:
+### 📈 5 PROCESSING / ANALYTICS: Preview the Analytics Foundation:
-   - Let's explore the analytical and data serving layer that will help us derive insights from our weather data.
+   - Let's now explore the processing and analytical layer that will help us derive insights from our weather data.
 We'll examine both components:
        - AWS Glue for data cataloguing and ETL
        - Amazon Redshift for data warehousing